-The co-chair of the upcoming meeting will be responsible for working with staff to develop an agenda.
-All three co-chairs would then receive a copy to review and finalize within a specified period of time.
+The co-chairs will be responsible for working with staff to develop an agenda.
+All three co-chairs review and finalize within a specified period of time.

-- c.
-Authorizes Committee meetings (time, place and date set by Committee Chair) - B. Co-Vice Chair (s)
+B. Co-Vice Chair (s)

 - 1. Performs duties of Co-Chair in absence of Co-Chair. - 2.
 Member of Executive Committee